RoverPlatform/rover-ios/README.md

   }
 }
 ```

+There is a little magic happening behind the scenes that makes this method especially valuable.

+Often you will have a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object with its content type set to `.LandingPage` but the `message.landingPage` property is null.
+This is because the SDK has received the message but has not yet loaded the landing page.
+A typical landing page amounts for 5-6 Kb and is loaded on demand to optimize bandwidth effeciency.

+The `Rover.viewController` method accepts a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object and returns a [`ScreenViewController`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/UI/RVScreenViewController.swift) that knows how to load its contents.

+##### The Modal View Controller

 Rover provides another view controller called [`ModalViewController`](https://github.com/RoverPlatform/rover-ios/blob/7173352fb18d79f8f440b00eb00b7af95f5cb72f/Pod/Classes/UI/NavigationController.swift) which is useful for opening messages.
 The [`ModalViewController`](https://github.com/RoverPlatform/rover-ios/blob/7173352fb18d79f8f440b00eb00b7af95f5cb72f/Pod/Classes/UI/NavigationController.swift) _wraps_ another view controller, adding a titlebar with a close button that will automatically dismiss itself.
 This can be useful when presenting a landing page or website after the user swipes a message's notification.